bakerlisa/bakerlisa/README.md

 ![](https://github.com/lisabroadhead/lisabroadhead/blob/main/lisa.png)

-The above image gives you a pretty well rounded view of me!
-Let’s just say I’m curious, love to laugh, be with my family, work hard, and be outside!

-I reeeeally want magic🪄 to be real.
-Sometimes I try to move things with my mind...just in case.
-Since coding is "magic" to un-coders, it was an obvious career choice!

 Since the dawn of time, technology has been around to make mundane tasks easier.
 Work smarter not harder! #LifeMoto This moto combined with my love of code led me to machine learning.
 The idea that machines can compute data faster then I can blink it astounding.
-I want to explore the mysteries of the world  through machine learning.
+I want to explore the mysteries of the world  through machine learning and bring those applications into my web and software projects.

 <p><strong>PERSONAL HIGHLIGHTS:</strong></p>